 During this “down” period, I discovered my new favorite tool, an online application called Workflowy.
 Go ahead and Google it.
 It’s amazingly easy to use, and I go there often to review things I’ve written down.
 My notes have provided focus and direction during this disruption, and they’ve kept the higher priority items at the top of my mind.
 I hope you’ll try it.

-QUESTION: Besides ROW80, what helps you stay on track?
+QUESTION: What helps you stay on track?

 Join my Reading Crew and start reading Pirate's Wager, prequel to the Mardan's Mark series.